This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Grease or line a 9-inch x 5-inch loaf pan, or a 1-pound Pullman-style loaf pan (with a lid) and set it aside.
+- Grease or line a 9-inch x 5-inch loaf pan (ideally one with 4-inch sides), or a 1-pound Pullman-style loaf pan (with a lid) and set it aside.
 You can also line the bottom and sides of the pan with a piece of parchment paper.

 - In the bowl of a stand mixer fitted with the paddle attachment, place the flour blend, xanthan gum, instant yeast, cream of tartar and sugar.
 Whisk together with a separate, handheld whisk.
 Add the salt, and whisk again to combine.

 - Add the milk, butter, vinegar and egg whites, and mix with the paddle attachment on low speed.
-Scrape down the sides of the mixer bowl as necessary during mixing.
+Scrape down the sides of the mixer bowl as necessary during mixing to ensure no dry patches.

 - Turn the mixer to medium-high speed and mix for about 3 minutes.
 The dough will be thick, smooth and quite wet, and should become slightly whipped in appearance.